scrabbletank/farhome-rules/rulesdoc.md

 Channel holy energy to destroy an undead or monstrosity.
 Make a spellcasting roll against the creatures Stamina save.
 On success they take 7 wounds, or 2 wounds on failure.
 Regardless of success the creature gains slow 1 for 1 minute.

 The number of wounds dealt increases by 2 for every level cast above 4th.

+#### Purge
+*4th level*

+- **Casting Time:** 7 AP
+- **Range:** 3
+- **Duration:** instant
+- **Damage Type:** lightning

+Attempt to break the flow of magic around a creature or object, dispelling all magical effects targeting them.
+Make a spellcasting roll against 2 bad dice.
+Starting with the lowest level effect, subtract its spell level from your reminaing successes, if you have 0 or more the effect ends.
+Repeat this until every effect is dispelled or you have no remaining successes.
+The torn magic grounds itself through the creature, taking a wound die in damage for each effect purged.
+If the creature takes at least 1 wound they gain Slow 3 and are Paralyzed until the end of their next turn.

+Add a normal die for every level cast above 4th.

 #### Purify Spirit
 *4th level*